google/WebFundamentals/src/content/en/progressive-web-apps/checklist.md

       <td><b>To Test</b></td>
       <td>
         Use the <a href="https://search.google.com/structured-data/testing-tool">
-        testing tool</a> to ensure title, image, description etc are available.
+        testing tool</a> to ensure title, image, description etc. are available.
       </td>
     </tr>
     <tr>